projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 have to configure the peering to that new router on each of the 99 existing routers.
 Not only is this a problem at configuration time, it means that each router is maintaining 100 protocol adjacencies, which can start being a drain on constrained resources in a router.
 While this might be *interesting* at 100 routers, it becomes an impossible task with 1000's or 10,000's of routers (the potential size of a {{site.prodname}} network).

 Conveniently, large scale/Internet scale networks solved this problem almost 20 years ago by deploying BGP route reflection as described in {% include open-new-window.html text='RFC 1966' url='http://www.faqs.org/rfcs/rfc1966.html "RFC 1966"' %}.
 This is a technique supported by almost all BGP routers today.
-In a large network, a number of route reflectors [See note 9](#note-9) are evenly distributed and each iBGProuter is *peered* with one or more route reflectors (usually 2 or 3).
+In a large network, a number of route reflectors ([note 9](#note-9)) are evenly distributed and each iBGProuter is *peered* with one or more route reflectors (usually 2 or 3).
 Each route reflector can handle 10's or 100's of route reflector clients (in {{site.prodname}}'s case, the compute server), depending on the route reflector being used.
 Those route reflectors are, in turn, peered with each other.
 This means that there are an order of magnitude less route reflectors that need to be completely meshed, and each route reflector client is only configured to peer to 2 or 3 route reflectors.
 This is much easier to manage.

 Other route reflector architectures are possible, but those are beyond the scope of this document.